-"Faculty and staff" includes faculty members, administrative staff, technical staff, teaching and research associates (both fixed-term and hourly-rate), international teaching staff, and visiting research scholars.
-The Harassment Regulations also apply to Kyoto University executive staff, as well as persons engaged in employment at the university through contracts with external agencies.
+"Faculty and staff" includes faculty members, administrative staff, technical staff, teaching and research associates (fixed-term and part-time), and visiting research scholars.
+The Harassment Regulations also apply to Kyoto University executive staff, as well as persons employed at the university through contracts with external agencies.

-"Students" includes undergraduate and graduate students, scholarship students sent by government offices or businesses, international students, non-degree students, auditors, special auditing students, research students, special research students etc., research fellows, JSPS fellows, persons engaged in study or research at Kyoto University, and persons registered or identified with the university.
+"Students" includes undergraduate and graduate students, scholarship students sent by government offices or businesses, international students, non-degree students, auditors, special auditing students, research students, special research students, etc., research fellows, JSPS fellows, persons engaged in study or research at Kyoto University, and persons who are registered or have a status at the university.

-"Persons related to the university" includes the parents or guardians of students, emeritus professors, former faculty or staff members of Kyoto University or other institutions, former students etc.
+"Persons related to the university" includes the parents or guardians of students, emeritus professors, former faculty or staff members of Kyoto University or other institutions, former students, persons from related businesses, etc., with whom the university's faculty, staff, and students have professional or academic relationships.